Case Summary

 Additional Information

 One subsequent suit, California Lung Association v.
-Air Resources Board, resulted in a federal court mandate ordering air quality officials to prepare plans for smog emergency air pollution episodes, when air pollution reaches levels dangerous to human health.
+Air Resources Board, resulted in a federal district court mandate ordering LA basin air quality officials to prepare plans for smog emergency air pollution episodes, when air pollution reaches levels dangerous to human health.
 Notably, in the ensuing years, Clean Air implementation efforts in the Los Angeles basin have been so successful that emergency episodes have virtually disappeared.
 In fact, air quality in the Los Angeles basin has improved significantly in the past twenty years, due in substantial part to the citizen lawsuits that have consistently enforced the Clean Air Act’s important legislative aspirations.

 (Published in the 30th Anniversary of CLIPI Dinner Program)